wickljas/PES_Board/README.md

 ### Nucleo F446RE

-The Nucleo-F446RE is a microcontroller development board featuring the STM32F446RET6 microcontroller from STMicroelectronics.
+The Nucleo-F446RE is a microcontroller development board featuring the STM32F446RET6 microcontroller from ST Microelectronics.
 It provides a versatile platform for prototyping and developing embedded systems, offering a wide range of peripherals, connectivity options, and compatibility with the Arduino and ST Morpho ecosystems.

 - [STM32F446RE Documentation][1]